adon-cloudcannon/landing-page-test/src/collections/ssg-pages/eleventy.md

-                      Eleventy is fast, lets you stay flexible, doesn’t require any client-side JavaScript, and doesn’t require you to learn any specific frameworks like Vue or React.Built with JavaScript and easily installed via npm,
+                      Eleventy is fast, lets you stay flexible, doesn’t require any client-side JavaScript, and doesn’t require you to learn any specific frameworks like Vue or React.

-                      Eleventy is also extremely flexible in its range of template languages: HTML, Markdown, JavaScript, Liquid,
+                      Built with JavaScript and easily installed via npm, Eleventy is also extremely flexible in its range of template languages: HTML, Markdown, JavaScript, Liquid,
                       Nunjucks, Handlebars, Mustache, EJS, Haml, and Pug.
 Pick